milligram/milligram/.github/pull_request_template.md

 1. Push to the branch: `git push origin my-feature-name`
 1. Submit a pull request!

-*Note: For issues relating to the site, please use the [milligram.github.io](https://github.com/milligram/milligram.github.io)*
+_Note: For issues relating to the site, please use the [milligram/milligram.github.io](https://github.com/milligram/milligram.github.io)_

 Code of Conduct
 ==============================